How to plot an array in Python

 plt.tight_layout()--OUTPUT--[Two plots side by side - a histogram on the left and a line plot on the right]

-Finally, plt.tight_layout() automatically adjusts the spacing to prevent the plots from overlapping.
+plt.tight_layout()is a handy function that automatically adjusts spacing to prevent your plots and labels from overlapping.

 Customizing array plots with styles and colors